-On International Youth Day, Nepal highlights vital job training programmes for returning youth migrants to become entrepreneurs
+On International Youth Day, Nepal highlights vital job training programmes

 Dhal Bahadur Karki, now 37, spent much of his young life working as a labourer in his home country of Nepal.
 Despite being a skilled carpenter, he could find only sporadic employment at furniture factories in the capital city of Kathmandu.
 Frustrated by low pay, he moved to United Arab Emirates as a migrant worker.
 Like so many desperate youth who look to other countries to find gainful employment, Karki was duped into paying a hefty fee to an employment agency with the promise of a well-paying job that suited his skills.